MeiJun63/Build-A-Simple-Alarm-Clock/README.md

 # Build-A-Simple-Alarm-Clock
 An alarm clock is created for user to set their alarm when needed.
 There are three main tools been used for this creation which are HTML, CSS and JavaScript.
 ## HTML
+In the HTML file, I included the content which will be shown on the website.
+The contents included an image of alarm, the time, the button to set and clear alarm.
+## CSS
 ```
 <html>
 <head>